 “An excellent and useful course – especially good to being new to Food Technology.
 Good pace and useful discussion throughout”

-“As a non food specialist I learnt a great deal and it is helpful to know that we have D&TA to hold our hands as we learn a new aspect to our trade”
+“As a non food specialist I learnt a great deal and it is helpful to know that we have the D&T Association to hold our hands as we learn a new aspect to our trade”

 Did you know?